-My current model ship project is the Bluenose Canadian Schooner from Model Shipways.
+My second model ship project is the Bluenose Canadian Schooner from Model Shipways.
 The Bluenose was built in 1921 in Nova Scotia, Canada, serving primarily as a fishing and racing boat.
 This was chosen as my second build because it is bigger, a little more involved, and requires hull planking.
 This build was started on April 1, 2016 and was completed 645 days later, on January 6, 2018.

 About the Model Shipways Bluenose Kit

 There are many different Bluenose kits available.
 When selecting a Bluenose kit, the first choice is between the original Bluenose and the Bluenose II.
 Kits exist of both.
 Many of the details on the ship will be different depending on which version is being built.
 The original Bluenose has the advantage of being more historic, while the Bluenose II has the advantage of still existing.
 It is easy to find photos (both professional and tourist snapshots) showing almost any detail of the Bluenose II.
 You can even go visit the Bluenose II yourself.

 I chose to build the Model Shipways Bluenose kit.
 Model Shipways is the sam manufacturer as my Phantom kit, so I’m familiar with how they do things.
 The kit is 1:64 scale, so it is quite a bit bigger than my previous build.
 The kit normally sells for about $220.
 I ordered it when I saw it go on sale for $90, which is why this kit has been sitting on the shelf for a few months.